Johan Nygaardsvold

 Johan Nygaardsvold (/no/; 6 September 1879 – 13 March 1952) was a Norwegian politician from the Labour Party who served as the prime minister of Norway from 1935 to 1945.
 From June 1940 until May 1945, he oversaw the Norwegian Government-in-exile from London as head of the Nygaardsvold cabinet during the occupation of Norway by Nazi Germany.

 Background

-Nygaardsvold was born in Hommelvik, the administrative centre of Malvik Municipality in the county of Sør-Trøndelag, Norway.
+Nygaardsvold was born in Hommelvik, in Trondhjems Amt, Norway.
 His parents were Anders Nygaardsvold (1839–1897) and Andrea Ratvold (1845–1929).
 His father was a tenant farmer and a founding member of the first labour union in the area.
 Johan took his first job as a lumber mill worker when he was 12 years old.
 On 6 June 1901, he married Albine Regine Brandslet (1878–1961).

 Nygaardsvold and his wife emigrated to Canada in 1902 where he took jobs in British Columbia, and in the US in Kalispell, Montana, and Spokane, Washington.
 He and his wife returned to Norway in 1907 after he had followed a career including as an Industrial Workers of the World agitator.
 In 1909 he found a job at Hommelvik Sawmill.